 A simple way to explain it (although these are general statements and every Introvert and Extrovert has her/his own unique personality and style) is: many Introverts think about what they’re going to say before they say it.
 Extroverts think as they talk.
 Introverts prefer quiet time alone to re-energize.
 Extroverts enjoy being with people to rev up their energy.
 Introverts tend to focus on their thoughts and ideas, what they have said and could have said.
 Extroverts pay attention to others’ reactions to what they are saying and adjust as they talk.
 Introverts prefer to stay focused on a project.
 Extroverts enjoy interruptions.

 Extroverts talk, think, talk.

-Every QL is a unique combination of strengths, expertise, style and personality traits.
-Many are deep and multi-faceted, which is why Quiet Leader Coaching is so effective with its client tailored approach to leadership development.
+Every TL is a unique combination of strengths, expertise, style and personality traits.
+Many are deep and multi-faceted, which is why Thoughtful Leader Coaching is so effective with its client tailored approach to leadership development.

-Are you a Quiet Leader or a leader who wants to work more effectively with or for QLs?
+Are you a Thoughtful Leader or a leader who wants to work more effectively with or for TLs?
 Coaching will draw out your very best and develop you even further.